aws-samples/snow-transfer-tool/README.md

 * **src: str**

-  This can be a source directory, e.g. /data, or a manifest file, e.g. /manifest_file.
-Files inside the src directory and manifest file will be batched to a larger tar and be uploaded.
+  This can be a source directory, e.g. /data, or a partition file, e.g. /manifest_file.
+Files inside the src directory and paritition file will be batched to a larger tar and be uploaded.

 * **endpoint: str**